kcraigie/kcportscan/README.md

 About
 -----

-A simple port scanner written in C++ by Keith Craigie (https://kcraigie.com).
+A simple port scanner written in C by Keith Craigie (https://kcraigie.com).
 Uses poll() for single-threaded concurrency.

 Usage
 -----